rlenon18/RinkStock/README.md

   - Data consistency checks across layers

 Automated testing frameworks were used via Cypress to further enhance user flow, ui validation and API data extraction accuracy.

-Future improvements could include integrating automated testing frameworks such as Cypress or Playwright and incorporating tests into a CI/CD pipeline.